qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 - You can enable extra implant slots, adjust restrictions, and customize loadout balance.
 - Perfect for people going for full Borg/Edgerunner builds.

-### `Wannabe Edgerunner`
-- Optional cyberpsychosis system.
-Super customizable.
-- If you want risk to go with power, tweak it to make mental collapse a threat.
-Or tone it down for more forgiveness.

-### `Guns Redone V3`
-- Adjusts weapon recoil, spread, damage, and armor interactions.
-- Works with vanilla and most custom weapons.
-Choose presets or fine-tune for your favorite weapon class.

 ---

 ## 🌆 Visuals & Graphics